Have you only got 2 days in Berlin? Then check out my Berlin 2 day itinerary packed full of the best things to see & do in the city!

 There’s also a bar at the top so if you’ve got time I recommend grabbing a glass of bubbly and drinking in the views.

 Tickets to the Berlin Fernsehturm cost €21.50 per person.
 You get a discount with the Berlin Welcome Card.

 Brandenburg Gate & the Reichstag

-No trip to Berlin would be complete without seeing two of the city’s most iconic landmarks – Brandenburg Gate & the Reichstag.
+When it comes to what to see in Berlin in 2 days, no trip would be complete without seeing two of the city’s most iconic landmarks – Brandenburg Gate & the Reichstag.

 Even though I had never been to Berlin before, Brandenburg Gate was a landmark that I immediately knew about and associated with the city.